-I’m going to let you in on a little secret.
-When the secret is revealed, you’ll think, “Of course.
+I’m going to reveal a secret.
+And you’ll think, “Of course.
 How obvious.”
 Some will wonder why it’s a big deal.
-Many will skip to the next click without giving it much thought.
 But for a few, this will be an “aha” moment.
 The light will come on.
 Things will fall into place.
 This secret is profound, yet simple.
 It’s important, yet taken for granted.
 And it is the key to generating creative content that can’t be duplicated.

 Segment 1 is a “what should happen” dilemma.
-The show introduced a story of a woman that got into a physical altercation (fight) with another mom over her daughter’s role in the school play.
-The first mom thought her daughter was a better actor than the second woman’s and they ended up in a fistfight.
+The show told the story of a woman in a fight with a mom over her daughter’s role in the school play.
+The first mom thought her daughter was a better actor and the parents ended up in a fistfight.

-The story happened in another part of the world, and the show talked about how someone could get carried away and let it go so far.
+The story happened in another part of the world.
+The show talked about how someone could get carried away and let it go so far.
 Then they turned it into a phone topic about getting into fights.
-A couple of listeners called with similar stories that happened to them.
+A couple of listeners called with stories.

 Segment 2 is a story about the host’s 20-something daughter coaching her girl’s volleyball team.
 In the middle of a game, the father of a player verbally attacked the coach about playing time.
-At one point, he came to the bench, standing in her way and threatened to trash her on social media and email.
+At one point, he came to the bench, stood in her way, and threatened to trash her on social media and email.

 The story included names, places, and details.
-Plus it was filled with emotion because the host was personally invested, trying to figure out how to help his daughter with a very difficult situation.
+It was filled with emotion because the host was invested.
+He was trying to figure out how to handle this difficult situation.

-So what’s the difference?
+So what was the difference?
 The facts were similar.
-Both stories were injected with similar emotional potential.
-But why was one segment powerful and memorable, while the other was just another talk segment on a radio show?
+Both stories were had an emotional touchpoint.
+But one segment was powerful and memorable.
+The other was just another segment on a radio show.

 In his Academy Award acceptance speech for Best Director (Parasite) at the 2020 Oscars, Bong Joon-ho said: